What is Mental Toughness?

 The 4 C’s

 The initial research has now been independently validated through studies in Canada, Italy as well as the UK.
-This and numerous case studies form around the world show that Mental Toughness is a major factor in:
+This and numerous case studies from around the world show that Mental Toughness is a major factor in:

 Explaining up to 25% of the variation in performance in individuals